Bender250/bender250.github.io/about.md

 # Karel living abroad

 Welcome to a blog I am using to reach my friends (not only) in Czech Republic.
-I will update *about page* later.

-### Intro from Erasmus blog below

-Na tomto blogu budu zveřejňovat zážitky z Erasmu v Trondheimu v Norsku.

-Logo v záhlaví stránky je vlajka Trondheimu (dávat tam Norskou vlajku mi přišlo moc profláklý).

-### Kontakt

-Kdybyste chtěli zajet do Norska, tak mi napište a není problém zde přespat.

-Pokud byste mi chtěli napsat tradiční cestou, tak moje aktuální adresa je:

-Herman Krags veg 39 - 22<br />
-7050 Trondheim
+## Contact

+If you wish to visit me in Zurich, you are welcome, just write me at least 2 months in advance, I have quite a busy schedule.
+For an overview of potential activities, please see [this document](https://docs.google.com/document/d/13ylIv-RWxMr7prdcibgrKmoxMGiaHf2ny1kIoakegIs/edit?usp=sharing) (sorry for Czech).

+I love postcards, if you want to make me happy, please send one.
+I can send you back some from my trips.

+Karel Kubicek<br />
+Saatlenstrasse 32A<br />
+8051, Zurich<br />
+Switzerland